Klipper3d/klipper/docs/Manual_Level.md

 then move the nozzle to a Z=0 height.
 At this point one can use the "paper test" to adjust the bed screw directly under the nozzle.
 See the information described in
-["the paper test"](Bed_Level.md#the-paper-test), but one should not use the TESTZ command - instead adjust the bed screw until there is a small amount of friction when pushing the paper back and forth.
+["the paper test"](Bed_Level.md#the-paper-test), but adjust the bed screw instead of commanding the nozzle to different heights.
+Adjust the bed screw until there is a small amount of friction when pushing the paper back and forth.

 Once the screw is adjusted so that a small amount of friction is felt, run either the `ACCEPT` or `ADJUSTED` command.
 Use the `ADJUSTED`